louissiu198/krunker-booster/README.md

-My bad, the placeholder paths were added but the standard Markdown layout didn't make it clear how they directly mapped to your files.
-Let's fix that so you can just copy-paste this straight into your repository.

-Here is the exact code with the image paths updated to use your actual screenshot file names.
-If you commit these images into the **same folder** as your `README.md` file, GitHub will automatically render them perfectly.

----

 # Krunker.io - Packet Wrapper & Protocol Reverse Engineering

 Reverse engineering analysis of `krunker.io`'s websocket protocol, binary MessagePack payload wrappers, and the rolling state counters used for client-side protection.